Frequently Asked Questions About Drug Rehab and Alcohol Treatment

 We accept most PPO Insurance policies.
 If you have a question about your insurance please give us a call to discuss your specific policy.
 Unfortunately, we do not accept medi-cal/medicare/medicaid at this time.

-What are some signs of addiction?
+What are the signs of drug addiction?

 Emotional withdrawal and isolation is one of the most damaging behaviors of an addict, because it destroys the relationships with friends and family members.
 Some addicts, alcoholics especially, will continue to use in public.
 They will isolate by pushing loved ones out of their lives, instead preferring the company of acquaintances who do not have an emotional stake in their addiction.